-Just bear in mind that in the current version of Shoutworks, you can’t add or subtract entire features.
+Just bear in mind that in the current version of Shoutworks, you can’t add, edit, or delete categories after publishing.
 For example, if you published your Skill without a Deal of the Day, you won’t be able to add one later.
 We’re working on it for future versions!

-However, if you published your Skill with Flash Briefings, you can change and edit any of the individual Flash Briefings to your heart’s content, and hear Alexa deliver your updated content seconds after you’ve made your changes.
+However, if you published your Skill with Flash Briefings, you can change and edit any of the individual posts within the Flash Briefings category to your heart’s content, and hear Alexa deliver your updated content seconds after you’ve made your changes.

 This way, you can tweak the content you deliver based on feedback you get from real users, and use Shoutworks to make your Skill better and better over time.